SonicHollow/SonicHollowForum/README.md

 Open this project in IDEA and start coding!

+File > New > Project from Existing Sources

 Notes:

 1. All entities involving **user generated content** should inherent the class BaseEntity.